practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 (TBD)

-And building Mozart version 1.4.0 from 2008 from sources, that is file _TBD_, shown as _mozart-1.4.0.20080704-src.tar.gz_ from here: https://sourceforge.net/projects/mozart-oz/files/v1/1.4.0-2008-07-02-tar/, in Ubnuntu 24 LTS, or any other modern Linux system, fails!
+And building Mozart version 1.4.0 from 2008 from sources, that is file _mozart-1.4.0.20080704-src.tar.gz_ from here: https://sourceforge.net/projects/mozart-oz/files/v1/1.4.0-2008-07-02-tar/, in Ubnuntu 24 LTS, or any other modern Linux system, fails!

+A Mozart installation in Linux requires these components as well, but they are all easy to install:

+- GNU Make: _$ sudo apt install make_
+- gcc etc.: _$sudo apt install build-essential_
+- GNU flex: _$ sudo apt install flex_
+- GNU bison: _$ sudo apt install bison_
+- GNU Emacs: _$ sudo apt install emacs_

 <br/>